PrometheusVault/ember/docs/operations.md

 `logs/agents` directory.
 If the vault path is not writable (e.g., the default `/vault` inside Docker without a bind mount), Ember falls back to `./.ember_runtime/logs/agents/core.log` and surfaces a warning at startup.

+## Slash commands, help, and manpages

+- Type `/help` in the REPL to see the currently registered commands.
+- Run `/man <command>` to open the Markdown manpage (stored in `docs/commands/<command>.md`) inside an ANSI-aware pager.
+Scroll with the arrow keys/space, press `q` to exit.
+- Append `--help` to future commands once command-local help lands (see `docs/ROADMAP.md`).
+For now, `/man` is the authoritative reference.
+- Planner-exposed commands are intentionally constrained.
+If you need a command to be callable by the planner, mark it with `allow_in_planner=True` when it is registered.
+Interactive-only commands should leave the default (`False`) so the planner cannot run them automatically.

 ## Docker workflow